 What Are U.S. Series I Savings Bonds?

-U.S. Series I savings bonds (I bonds) are super low-risk, liquid bonds issued by the U.S. Department of the Treasury.
+U.S. Series I savings bonds (I-bonds) are super low-risk, liquid bonds issued by the U.S. Department of the Treasury.
 It is a savings product that earns interest and also protects against inflation.

-The annual interest rate is determined with a combination of two things: the fixed rate and semiannual inflation rate.
+The annual interest rate is determined by a combination of two things: the fixed rate and semiannual inflation rate.
 The fixed rate remains the same for the life of the bond while the semiannual inflation rate is a variable rate that changes according to inflation based on the Consumer Price Index for Urban Consumers.
 Both rates change on the first day of every May and November.

-Many people consider these savings bonds to be loans to the government, because they are technically IOUs from the government.
+Many people consider these savings bonds to be loans to the government because they are technically IOUs from the government.
 Few believe the government will skip out on a loan, thus why government bonds are viewed as extremely safe investments — like savings accounts.

 Determining the Composite Earnings Rate

 Fixed rates and semiannual inflation rates are used to calculate the composite earnings rate.
-After purchasing an I bond, the fixed rate doesn’t change but the semiannual inflation rate will change which means the composite will change semiannually.
+After purchasing an I bond, the fixed rate doesn’t change, but the semiannual inflation rate will change which means the composite will change semiannually.